In this article

 Best hybrid mattress topper

-Material: Wool-latex hybrid | Thickness and density: 3-inch thickness | Care instructions: Spot clean | Trial period and warranty:100-night trial, ten-year warranty
+Material: Wool-latex hybrid | Thickness and density: 3-inch thickness | Care instructions: Spot clean | Trial period and warranty: 100-night trial, ten-year warranty

 Best down mattress topper

-Material: 85 percent European white down feathers and 15 percent down feather fibers| Thickness and density: 3-inch, 550 fill power | Care instructions: Dry-clean only | Trial period and warranty: Free returns within 60 days, three-year warranty
+Material: 85 percent European white down feathers and 15 percent down feather fibers | Thickness and density: 3-inch, 550 fill power | Care instructions: Dry-clean only | Trial period and warranty: Free returns within 60 days, three-year warranty

-For that “traditional hotel-bed feel,” Logan Foley, the managing editor at Sleep Foundation, says you have to go with down, and he specifically recommends this topper from Parachute.
+For that “traditional hotel-bed feel,” Logan Foley, a sleep-science coach and the editorial director of SleepFoundation.org, says you have to go with down, and she specifically recommends this topper from Parachute.
 Natural down is known for being ultra-plush and lightweight, lending a luxurious softness to any bed.
 Robert Pagano, a co-founder of sleep-product review site Sleepline, also likes Parachute’s version, which he says envelops sleepers without any of the heat-retaining properties of memory foam.
-Down toppers will need regular fluffing to keep the filling in place, but this one has the added benefit of sewn baffle-box construction to prevent filling from shifting around as you sleep.
+Down toppers will need regular fluffing to help keep the filling evenly distributed, but this one has the added benefit of sewn baffle-box construction to prevent filling from shifting around too much as you sleep.
 The downsides of down include the potential for irritating allergies and the occasional feather poke-through.
 Additionally, this mattress topper is dry-clean only, which makes maintenance a little more difficult.

 Best down-alternative mattress topper